-The American Diabetes Association in the 2021 Standards of Medical Care in Diabetes make the following recommendations (American Diabetes, 2021a, 2021b):
+The American Diabetes Association in the 2023 Standards of Medical Care in Diabetes make the following recommendations (ADA, 2023):

 - "Starting at puberty and continuing in all [individuals] with diabetes and reproductive potential, preconception counseling should be incorporated into routine diabetes care.
 [Grade] A - Preconception counseling should address the importance of achieving glucose levels as close to normal as is safely possible, ideally A1C <6.5% (48 mmol/mol), to reduce the risk of congenital anomalies, preeclampsia, macrosomia, preterm birth, and other complications.
-[Grade] B - [individuals] with preexisting diabetes who are planning a pregnancy should ideally be managed beginning in preconception in a multidisciplinary clinic including an endocrinologist, maternal-fetal medicine specialist, registered dietitian nutritionist, and diabetes care and education specialist, when available.
-[Grade] B - [individuals] with preexisting type 1 or type 2 diabetes who are planning pregnancy or who have become pregnant should be counseled on the risk of development and/or progression of diabetic retinopathy.
+[Grade] A - Individuals with preexisting diabetes who are planning a pregnancy should ideally begin receiving care in preconception at a multidisciplinary clinic in including an endocrinologist, maternal-fetal medicine specialist, registered dietitian nutritionist, and diabetes care and education specialist, when available.
+[Grade] B - In addition to focused attention on achieving glycemic targets, standard preconception care should be augmented with extra focus on nutrition, diabetes education, and screening for diabetes comorbidities and complications.
+[Grade] B - Individuals with preexisting type 1 or type 2 diabetes who are planning pregnancy or who have become pregnant should be counseled on the risk of development and/or progression of diabetic retinopathy.
 Dilated eye examinations should occur ideally before pregnancy or in the first trimester, and then patients should be monitored every trimester and for 1 year postpartum as indicated by the degree of retinopathy and as recommended by the eye care provider.
-[Grade] B - Test for undiagnosed prediabetes at the first prenatal visit in those with risk factors, using standard diagnostic criteria.
-[Grade] B - Test for gestational diabetes mellitus at 24-28 weeks of gestation in pregnant [individuals] not previously found to have diabetes.
-[Grade] A - Screen [individuals] with a recent history of gestational diabetes mellitus at 4-12 weeks postpartum, using the 75-g oral glucose tolerance test and clinically appropriate nonpregnancy diagnostic criteria.
-[Grade] B - [individuals] with a history of gestational diabetes mellitus should have lifelong screening for the development of type 2 diabetes or prediabetes every 1-3 years.
-[Grade] B - [individuals] with a history of gestational diabetes mellitus found to have prediabetes should receive intensive lifestyle interventions and/or metformin to prevent diabetes.
-[Grade] A - [individuals] with a history of gestational diabetes mellitus should seek preconception screening for diabetes and preconception care to identify and treat hyperglycemia and prevent congenital malformations.
+[Grade] B - Screen individuals with a recent history of gestational diabetes mellitus at 4-12 weeks postpartum, using the 75-g oral glucose tolerance test and clinically appropriate nonpregnancy diagnostic criteria.
+[Grade] B - Individuals with a history of gestational diabetes mellitus should have lifelong screening for the development of type 2 diabetes or prediabetes every 1-3 years.
+[Grade] B - Individuals with a history of gestational diabetes mellitus found to have prediabetes should receive intensive lifestyle interventions and/or metformin to prevent diabetes.
+[Grade] A - Individuals with a history of gestational diabetes mellitus should seek preconception screening for diabetes and preconception care to identify and treat hyperglycemia and prevent congenital malformations.
 [Grade] E"